sedeen-piip-plugins/StainAnalysis-plugin/README.md

 8. Clicking on the Run button will execute the algorithm.
 The calculated % area is shown in the results panel.
 A color overlay shows which pixels are included in the % stain calculation.
 Use the Show Result checkbox to toggle the overlay on and off.
 The overlay is generated at the resolution of the displayed image but the calculation is carried out at full image resolution.

-<p><small>[1]	A. C. Ruifrok and D. A. Johnston, “Quantification of histochemical staining by color deconvolution,” Anal.
+<p><small>A. C. Ruifrok and D. A. Johnston, “Quantification of histochemical staining by color deconvolution,” Anal.
 Quant.
 Cytol.
 Histol., vol. 23, no. 4, pp. 291–299, 2001.</small></p>

 ## Authors
 **Azadeh Yazanpanah**